mararap/minishell/docs/02-working history.md

 ## One-line summary

-Your minishell achieves “working history” by using **Readline’s built-in history system**: commands are read with `readline()`, stored with `add_history()` when interactive and non-empty, and later recalled automatically by Readline with the arrow keys.
+Our minishell achieves “working history” by using **Readline’s built-in history system**: commands are read with `readline()`, stored with `add_history()` when interactive and non-empty, and later recalled automatically by Readline with the arrow keys.

-I can also explain this as “which exact line makes Up-arrow work” versus “which exact line stores the command,” side by side.